empobla/SideQuest/README.md

     - Comment section
     - Search bar for stories, characters, maps, spells, races, classes, and notes
     - Dedicated DM and Admin Sections
+    - WYSIWYG Text Editors (CKEditor5)
 - Improved security:
- - Validation and sanitization of all input fields
+    - Validation and sanitization of all input fields (Prevent XSS attacks)
+    - Body-parsing to limit user input payloads (prevent DoS attacks)
+    - Rate-limiting to limit amount of user requests in a time window (prevent DoS and Brute Force attacks)
+    - Further sanitization of strings starting with '$' and '.' to prevent NoSQL injection attacks
+    - Default production render page as to not show actual errors to users
 - Re-designed hero schema
 - More intutive character creation, many things were made automatic
 - Dedicated spell page for spell creation, lookup, and editing